JuliCarracedo/Lifestyle-capstone/README.md

    - Move to the application's directory using `cd Lifestyle-capstone`

 ### Install
-- Run `bundle install` to install all Ruby gems required
+- Run `bundle install` to install all Ruby gems required.
-- Run `rails webpacker:install` to ensure Webpacker is properly set up
+- Run `rails webpacker:install` to ensure Webpacker is properly set up.
+- Run `rails db:create` to create the database.
+- Run `rails db:migrate` to set it up.
 ### Usage
-- Run `rails s`
+- Run `rails s`.
 ### Run tests
 There are unit tests available for User, Article and Category models.
 Votes was excluded since it's behaviour is very limited.
 Categorization was excluded because it only is a through table relating articles to categories.

-Run the available unit tests with `rspec`
+Run the available unit tests with `rspec`.

 ## Author